 Pain or loss of sensation unless they occur at the same time as the cramping

-If people have cramps in the arms or trunk or muscle twitching, the cause is more likely to be a disorder (such as an electrolyte or hormonal disorder) or a drug than benign leg cramps or exercise-related muscle cramps.
+If people have cramps in the arms or trunk or muscle twitching, the cause is more likely to be a disorder (such as an electrolyte or hormonal disorder) or a medication or drug than benign leg cramps or exercise-related muscle cramps.

 When to see a doctor